Dpadiaz/ML-Project-Compilence-Radar-321551/README.md

 This supports interpretability and contributes directly to the final recommendations.

 ---

-## 5 – Modeling & Experiments
+## 5. Modeling & Experiments (Person 2)

-In this section, we use the cleaned `departments` dataframe from Person 1 to build and evaluate several machine learning models that classify high-risk departments.
+In this section, we use the cleaned and scaled `scaled` dataframe from Person 1 to train and evaluate machine learning models that classify high-risk departments.

 ---

 ### 5.1 Creating the Target Variable

-We create the binary classification target (`is_high_risk`) using the `high_risk_departments` table.
-If a department appears in that table, it is labeled as **1**, otherwise **0**.
+We start from the cleaned and scaled dataframe `scaled` produced in Person 1’s section.
+Using the `high_risk_departments` table in the database, we create a binary label:

+- 1 = high-risk department
+- 0 = not high-risk

 ---

-### 5.2 Feature Selection
+### 5.2 Feature Selection and Train/Test Split

-We drop identifiers and outcome-related columns to avoid information leakage.
+From the scaled dataset we drop:
+- `dept_id`, `dept_name` (identifiers)
+- `overall_risk_score`, `compliance_score_final` (final outcomes that may leak information)
+- the target `is_high_risk` from the feature matrix

-Then we split the dataset into train, validation, and test sets.
+Then we split the data into train and test sets.

 ---

-### 5.3 Train / Validation / Test Split

-We divide the data as follows:
-- 60% training
-- 20% validation
-- 20% test

-Stratification keeps the risk distribution consistent.

----

-### 5.4 Preprocessing Pipeline

-Person 1 already handled missing values, so we apply only:
-- Standard scaling (numerical)
-- One-hot encoding (categorical)

----

-### 5.5 Models Used
+### 5.3 Models and Hyperparameters

-We train three different models:
+We train three different models on the scaled features:

 1. Logistic Regression
 2. Random Forest
 3. HistGradientBoosting

-All models include the preprocessing pipeline.
+For each model we define a small hyperparameter grid and use GridSearchCV with 3-fold cross-validation to find reasonable settings using F1-score as the main metric.

 ---

-### 5.6 Hyperparameter Tuning
+### 5.4 Running GridSearchCV

-We use GridSearchCV (3-fold CV) and F1-score to select the best hyperparameters for each model.
+We run GridSearchCV for each model on the training set and keep the best estimator according to F1-score.

 ---

-### Running GridSearch for Each Model
+### 5.5 Model Evaluation

+We evaluate each tuned model on the held-out test set using:

+- Accuracy
+- Precision
+- Recall
+- F1-score
+- ROC-AUC
+- Confusion matrix and ROC curve

 ---

-### 5.7 Model Evaluation
+### 5.6 Test Results and Model Comparison

-Each model is evaluated on the test set using accuracy, precision, recall, F1-score, ROC-AUC, and confusion matrices.
+We now evaluate all three models on the test set and summarize the metrics in a comparison table.

 ---

-### Running Evaluations on the Test Set
+### 5.7 Feature Importance (Random Forest)

+Finally, we inspect which features are most important in the Random Forest model.
+Since the input data is already scaled and fully numeric, we can directly use `feature_importances_` together with the original column names.

 ---

-### 5.8 Model Comparison Table

-To compare the different models, we summarize their test performance in a single table and inspect which one performs best on F1-score and other metrics.

----

-### Feature Importance (Random Forest)

-We inspect the top predictors from the Random Forest model.

----

-## Summary of Modeling Stage

-This section completed the modeling workflow:
-- target creation
-- preprocessing
-- model training
-- hyperparameter tuning
-- evaluation
-- feature importance

-These results support the next stage of generating insights and recommendations.